abryson-redhat/argocd-demo/README.md

 #### Continuous Delivery Sequencing

+This demo only addresses update scenarios triggered by image updates.
+Other scenarios, where resource manifests are updated are automatically handled by ArgoCD's synchronization feature.

+For Helm based updates, the image pull specification in the environment specific `values.yaml` file is updated by the CI process.
+This will trigger a synchromization on the deployment resource.

 ![Helm delivery sequencing](https://github.com/abryson-redhat/argocd-demo/blob/helm/images/cd_sequence_diagram_helm.png)

+For Kustomize based updates, the image pull specification is in the deployment.yaml manifest for a given environment.
+That manifest will be updated by the CI process.
+This will trigger a synchronization for the deployment resource.

 ![Kustomize delivery sequencing](https://github.com/abryson-redhat/argocd-demo/blob/helm/images/cd_sequence_diagram_kustomize.png)

-The <span style="color:blue">springboot-demo</span> application will use Helm for deployments.
+The **springboot-demo** application will use Helm for deployments.
 Helm is a popular package management tool used by many Kubernetes shops.

-The <span style="color:blue">springboot-postgres-demo</span> application will leverage Kustomize.
-Kustomize is a popular configuration management tool that can also be used to manage deployments.
+The **springboot-postgres-demo** application will leverage Kustomize.
+[Kustomize](https://kustomize.io/) is a popular configuration management tool that can also be used to manage deployments.

 The manifests for `helm` deployments will be kept in the *helm* branch of this **argocd-demo** project.
 The manifests for `kustomize` will be kept in the *kustomize* branch.